A generalization of Gabriel's Galois covering functors and derived equivalences: Introduction

 In \cite{Ke} Keller defined the orbit category $\C \sndorbit G$ only when $G$ is cyclic.
 This seems to be mainly because he only needed to construct an orbit category by a cyclic group generated by an {\em auto-equivalence} $S$ of $\calC$ modulo natural isomorphisms.
 As he remarked there, by replacing both $\calC$ and $S$ in a standard way by a category $\calC'$ and an {\em automorphism} $S'$ of $\calC'$, respectively, we can form the orbit category $\calC' \sndorbit \ang{S'}$, which he denoted by $\calC/S$ by abuse of notation and call it the orbit category of $\calC$ by $S$.
-But after that some authors seem to forget this remark (e.g., when constructing cluster categories) and simply identified as $\calC = \calC'$ and $S = S'$, and used the same formula for the definition of $\calC/S$ as if $S$ were an automorphism of $\calC$, which is not well-defined.
+It seems dangerous to forget this remark to identify simply as $\calC = \calC'$ and $S = S'$, and to use the same formula for the definition of $\calC/S$ as if $S$ were an automorphism of $\calC$, which is not well-defined.
 The third purpose of this paper is to give a definition of the orbit category $\calC/S$ directly by replacing neither $\calC$ nor $S$.
 More precisely, it is known that there are at least two standard ways of replacing the pair $(\calC, S)$.
 One way is to replace $\calC$ by a full subcategory consisting of a complete list of representatives of isoclasses of objects in $\calC$.
 Another way is to replace $\calC$ by a category containing more objects as done in Keller and Vossieck \cite{K-V}.
 We realized that the second construction has a form $\calC_{/S}\# \bbZ$ of the smash product of a $\bbZ$-graded category $\calC_{/S}$ (called the ``colimit orbit category'' of $\calC$ by $S$) and the group $\bbZ$.
 Applying the generalization of Cohen-Montgomery duality above we see that the orbit category $\calC/S$ is justified by using the colimit orbit category $\calC_{/S}$.
 When $S$ is an automorphism, of course we have $\calC_{/S}=\calC/\ang{S}$.